 The organ is admired by organists from all over the world.
 Organ concerts are held regularly in the Cathedral and in recent years performers have included:

 Daniel Roth (St Sulpice, Paris)

 John Scott (St Thomas, 5th Ave, New York)

-Simon Preston (formally of Westminster Abbey)
+Simon Preston (formerly of Westminster Abbey)

-Dr Francis Jackson (formally of York Minster)
+Dr Francis Jackson (formerly of York Minster)